Kranthi-45/UI-Challenge-Angular/README.md

      -> typescript       -  4.3.5;

 To Run:
-     -> Import the proj in IDE & open the cmd/terminal in the appropriate directory where node_modules/src available & hit below cmds;
+     -> Import the proj in IDE & open the cmd/terminal in the appropriate directory where node_modules/src available & hit below cmds.
      -> npm install;
      -> ng serve -o;